jngisiro/hotelsug-admin/README.md

-# hotelsug-admin
+# hotels.ug
-Administration Portal for the hotels
+Listings and Bookings for hotels in Uganda